josephtownshend/CV/README.md

 ## Interests

 * Motivated climber and active member of Makers Climbing.
-* Spending time outdooors (ideally up a mountain).
+* Spending time outdoors (ideally up a mountain).
-* Vegan coooking - a quest to find great meat alternatives.
+* Vegan cooking, and a quest to find great meat alternatives.
 * Trying to write blog posts.